 All translators should master their mother tongue, but language and writing need to be trained!

 Translators undergo extensive training before and throughout their career, and a translator who followed specific training in inclusive language is more likely to spot gender-inclusive issues in your text and deal with them in the best way possible during the translation process.

 This is important for both the original document and the translation.
 The source text should be consistent in its language choices, facilitating the translation into another language.
 However, the language professional in charge of the translation should also be very careful and adopt solutions which are consistent (for example, the use of * or ə) throughout the text.

 There is much more to say about gender-inclusive language and its use in Italian translations, but I hope this short overview has encouraged you to take action, as well as given you a few tips to ensure your translations always look their best.

-If you wish to have your content translated by a language professional who has an eye for gender-inclusive language issues, write me and tell me about your project.
-I’ll be happy to answer your questions and provide you with a free quote!
+If you wish to have your content translated by a language professional who has an eye for gender-inclusive language issues, write me an email telling me about your project.
+I will be happy to answer your questions and provide you with a free quote!